Bennett Prize for Women Figurative Realists: 2025 Finalists

+2027 Prize Winners

+In April 2026, it was announced that submissions for the fifth iteration of the prize were being accepted through September 19, with the 2027 winners to be announced on May 20, 2027.

 Exhibitions

 The first Finalists’ Exhibition, called "Rising Voices", ran through September 8, 2019, at the Muskegon Museum.
 It then traveled to different venues in 2020 and 2021 and closed at the Pittsburgh Cultural Trust's 937 Gallery on August 8, 2021.
 The exhibition for the second iteration of the prize, “Rising Voices 2”, was exhibited at the Customs House Museum in Clarksville, Tennessee, the Arnot Museum in Elmira, New York, the Bo Bartlett Center in Columbus, Georgia, the Pittsburgh Cultural Trust in Pittsburgh, Pennsylvania, and the Studio Incamminati in Philadelphia, Pennsylvania.
 "The Bennett Prize: Rising Voices 3" was on exhibit at the Muskegon Museum along with museums in New York, Georgia, Pennsylvania, and Tennessee in 2023.
 "The Bennett Prize: Rising Voices 4" exhibition premiered at the announcement of the winners on May 15, 2025 along with the exhibition "The Cost of Life" by 2023 winner Deng Shiqing, which will travel around the country including works of the 2025 finalists.